“Fraudsters don’t need to hack your computer — they just need to trick you.”

 The Sweetheart Swindle

-He or she may also link external accounts and send in bogus deposits and withdraw the money before the deposit can be returned as fraudulent.
+Next, the scammer logs into your account and sends themselves money using Zelle® or bill pay.
+They may also link external accounts and send in bogus deposits, withdrawing the money before the deposit can be returned.

 How Do Fraudsters Contact Me?